montreeklim/PrimeNumberProgramming/README.md

 ![code_sa_example](https://github.com/montreeklim/PrimeNumberProgramming/assets/65499015/736fb384-97ff-4940-aef3-64232ec13a4b)

 ### Solution Strategies
-We are considering the problem of finding $n$ prime numbers ....
+We are considering the problem of finding a sequence of distinct $n$ primes such that the arithmetic mean of any two of these primes is also a prime.
+Two solution strategies are used to improve model's solvability, see Section 4 of the preprint for the details.
 To run the heuristic approach to create table of results of different strategies we run the code via the command
 ```
 if __name__ == '__main__':